4 Ways YOU Can Help Canada Warblers

-With spring finally upon us, our feathered friends are making the migration back to Canada.
+Every spring, our feathered friends are make their migration back to Canada.
 There are various ways you can help with bird conservation and below we have outlined four simple steps that not only help the threatened Canada Warbler but also help other bird species.

 1) Bird proof your windows.

 Canada Warblers are highly vulnerable to window collisions as they are at 17.9 times greater risk of collisions than the average species across all building types, 46.7 times greater risk of collisions with low-rise buildings, and 25.8 times greater risk of collisions with high-rise buildings.
 Approximately 25 million birds are killed annually from collisions with windows in Canada.